siyonaRaskar/ThriveTimeAppRepo/README.md

 - 4 pages: Create Task Page, View ALL Tasks Page, View TODAY'S Tasks Page, Completed Tasks Page
 - Pop up when app is opened with motivational quote
+- The main data structure in my app will be an array called tasks, where each element is an object representing a single task.
+Each task object includes properties like name, deadline, and “completed” to store important information.
+This structure allows me to easily filter and map through the array to display the correct tasks on each screen based on their completion status or deadline.

 # Welcome to your Expo app 👋